-The law established the Women's Auxiliary Army Corps (WAAC), which had official status and salary, but few of the benefits afforded to male soldiers.
-In July 1943, after thousands of women had enlisted, the Army changed the name to the Women's Army Corps and granted members full Army benefits.
+The law established the Women's Auxiliary Army Corps (WAAC), which was given official status and salary, but few of the benefits afforded to male soldiers.
+In July 1943, after thousands of women had enlisted, the Army changed the name to the Women's Army Corps (WAC) and granted members full Army benefits.
+Despite initial public resistance, the WAAC/WAC were successful in taking over clerical, radio, electrical, and air-traffic positions.
 More than 150,000 American women served in the Women's Army Corps during World War II.
 In 1980, 16,000 women who had joined as WAACs were granted veteran's benefits.
-Despite initial public resistance, the WAAC/WAC were successful in taking over clerical, radio, electrical, and air-traffic jobs.

 Citation: United States Army Signal Corps.
 2nd Lt.
 Alice C. Thompson, L-201903.
 Newport News, Va.: U.S. Army Signal Corps, Hampton Roads Port of Embarkation, 1944.
 Prints & Photographs, Special Collections, Library of Virginia.